KirbysGit/KirbysGit/README.md

 # Hey!! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="26" height="26" />

-## 🔎 Lil About Me
+## Lil About Me
 I’m **Colin Kirby**, a recent **Computer Engineering** grad from UCF who loves building projects and tinkering with design.
 Right now I’m learning by doing and looking for full-stack software roles so I can keep shipping things that are actually useful.

-## 🛠️ What I’m building
+## What I’m building
-- **My Portfolio Website** - A space to show my background and projects so recruiters get more than a plain white PDF.
+- **Taylor.io** - Resume tailoring site where users can provide job descriptions and tailor their resume to fit the ATS screening better.
-- **SentimentTrader** - A social sentiment project that reads platforms like Reddit to surface tickers and patterns for investing experiments.
+- **SentimentTrader** - ETL pipeline for parsing reddit sentiment and generating trading signals.

 ## 🔗 Links
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/colinwkirby/)